Should You Renovate Or Move? A Few Things to Consider

 If you are unhappy with your current living arrangements or environment, you simply have two options: start again somewhere else, or make the most out of what you have.
-Moving is not without stress, and it can cost you a lot of money.
-Likewise, if you decide to renovate your home, there will be never-ending expenses and chaos.
+Moving is not without stress, and it can cost you a lot of money whereas improving your house can be as simple as new windows, sewer drain cleaning or giving it a new coat of paint.
+If you decided to fully renovate your home, there could be never-ending expenses and chaos.
 There are pros and cons to each solution.
 Below you will find a few pointers that will help you decide which ones are the best for you.

 Your Family Ties